adobe/athena/README.md

 node athena.js cluster --init --addr 0.0.0.0
 ```

 Once the cluster manager is bootstrapped, you will see a standard message and the necessary instructions in order to join the cluster from another node.
+There is no need to specify as port, as Athena will automatically assign one in the `5000-5100` range.

 ```bash
 ℹ️  INFO:  Creating a new Athena cluster on: 0.0.0.0:5000 ...